Cloud communications - what is it and why do you need it?

 Not all UCaaS products are created equal - some will offer greater functionality than others, some may be targeted primarily at call centres, some may specialise in services for small businesses and so on.
 It pays to do your research in order to find the one that's best suited to your needs, but as there's no infrastructure to install or move away from, you can always move onto another provider if the one you originally chose doesn't work out as well as you had hoped.

-There are also numerous channel businesses providing UCaaS services, so it's worth checking out what any resellers you already work with can offer you.
+There are also multiple channel businesses providing UCaaS services, so it's worth checking out what any resellers you already work with can offer you.

 How much does cloud communications cost?